CyberFlameGO/svnpython/Doc/library/shutil.rst

    If exception(s) occur, an :exc:`Error` is raised with a list of reasons.

-   The source code for this should be considered an example rather than the ultimate tool.

-   .. versionchanged:: 2.3
-      :exc:`Error` is raised if any exceptions occur during copying, rather than printing a message.

-   .. versionchanged:: 2.5
-      Create intermediate directories needed to create *dst*, rather than raising an error.
-Copy permissions and times of directories using :func:`copystat`.
+   If *copy_function* is given, it must be a callable that will be used to copy each file.
+It will be called with the source path and the destination path as arguments.
+By default, :func:`copy2` is used, but any function that supports the same signature (like :func:`copy`) can be used.

-   .. versionchanged:: 2.6
+   .. versionchanged:: 3.2
-      Added the *ignore* argument to be able to influence what is being copied.
+      Added the *copy_function* argument to be able to provide a custom copy function.

+   .. versionchanged:: 3.2
+      Added the *ignore_dangling_symlinks* argument to silent dangling symlinks errors when *symlinks* is false.

-.. function:: rmtree(path[, ignore_errors[, onerror]])
+.. function:: rmtree(path, ignore_errors=False, onerror=None)

    .. index:: single: directory; deleting